kapost/circuitry/README.md

   regarding this option. *(default: `true`)*
 * `:async` - Whether or not subscribing should occur in the background.
 Accepts one of `:fork`, `:thread`, `true`, or `false`.
-Passing `true` uses the `subscribe_async_strategy` value from the gem configuration.
+Passing `true` uses the `async_strategy` value from the gem configuration.
 Passing an asynchronous value will cause messages to be handled concurrently.
 Please refer to the [Asynchronous Support](#asynchronous-support) section for more details regarding this option. *(default: `false`)*